|Location:||Columbia Hotel, LONDON|

-Scholarships worth up to 50% off non-residential course fees are available (valid from September 2017).
-Alternatively, a limited number of bursaries are available worth £150 to new graduates.
+Scholarships worth up to 50% off non-residential course fees are available on application.
+Alternatively, we offer bursaries worth £150 to a limited number of new graduates per course.
 Click for details!

 On completion of this course you should be able to:

 To achieve the learning outcome you must demonstrate the ability to:

 |1||Immediately use treatment approaches in practice relating to the mobility of the cranial bones, the reciprocal tension of the membranes, the motility of the CNS, the fluctuation of the CSF and the involuntary motion of the sacrum between the ilia.||Select from a diverse range of osteopathic techniques relating to the five phenomena in a range of settings in order to attain better treatment outcomes.
 Critically defend decisions, backed by research-based evidence as appropriate|